Iguanya/microfinance/replit.md

 - Image format/size hints under file input

 **5. Fixed customer.php and added New Loan navigation:**
-- Replaced missing bootstrap_header_nav.php with inline Bootstrap navbar
-- Added "New Loan" link to customer.php navigation bar
+- Created central `includes/bootstrap_header_nav.php` for all pages
+- Navbar includes Dashboard, Customers, Loans, New Loan, Accounting, Reports (if allowed), Settings (if admin)
-- Added "New Loan" link to start.php dashboard sidebar
+- Added "New Loan" link to sidebar and navbar in start.php
-- Customer account pages (savings, loans, shares) now have direct action buttons
+- Customer detail page fully functional with account tabs

+**6. Fixed loan_new.php accessibility:**
+- Added missing `includes/bootstrap_header_nav.php` include
+- Page now loads and displays correctly with Bootstrap styling
+- New loan form fully functional with all fields

 **Status Update:**
 - ✅ All 4 acc_* pages tested and verified working